guushoekman/educen/_case-studies/l'aquila.md

 The availability of reliable information is a key resource to deal effectively with emergency conditions and, generally, it should be guaranteed well before the occurrence of a disaster.

-1.3.2.
-The general public
+#### The general public

 The main issue that need to be addressed when involving the general public in the analysis of the emergency management network concerns the need to clearly map the flow of interactions within the community.
 As demonstrated by the experiences carried out in L’Aquila, the analysis of the interactions among the different members of the community allows to better define the roles played in case of emergency.

 This analysis is specifically useful to identify the main leaders of the community, i.e. those actors that can enhance the effectiveness of the interaction mechanisms within the community and between the community and the institutional system.

 The selection of the sample for the knowledge elicitation phase is crucial at this stage.

-Annex 1 – Framework for the knowledge elicitation
+#### Annex 1 – Framework for the knowledge elicitation

---hidden

 The interviews should be carried out keeping in mind that the results will be used to develop the model for the SNA.
 The interviews should allow to collect the following basic information related to the emergency management:

-Who interacted with whom;
+- Who interacted with whom;
-What information was exchange;
+- What information was exchange;
-What task was performed using what information;
+- What task was performed using what information;
-Who performed which task.
+- Who performed which task.

 The collection of this information should be based on the Critical Event storytelling approach.
 That is, participants should be required to describe the different phases of the emergency management concerning one specific critical event.

 Therefore, once defined the kind of disaster (e.g. flood), participants should focus on specific flood event – i.e. the last evet or the most dramatic one.
 It is crucial that all the participants refer to the same event.